FAQ Homeopathy

 Q. Will my insurance pay?

 A. Most insurance policies allow for homeopathic medicine to be used on your animal.
-However, some will try to marginalise it under 'complementary or alternative treatments'.
+However, some will try to marginalise it under ‘complimentary or alternative treatments'.
 This can result in reduced benefit.
 This appears to the AVMC to be a travesty, since the treatment is performed by a fully-qualified vet and should be handled under general veterinary cover.
 Homeopathic treatment by a non-vet is illegal in the UK and should not be covered anyway.

 Q. What is the legal position regarding homeopathic medicine for animals?